microsoft/BotBuilder-Samples/CSharp/intelligence-LUIS-Translator/README.md

 2. Subscription Key

-    Click on the Publish App link from the LUIS application dashboard.
-Once your app is published, copy the subscription key from the app endpoint url on the Publish App page.
+    Click on the Manage tab from the LUIS application UI.
+Then navigate to Keys and Endpoints settings, and use the Authoring Key for this sample.
+For instructions on using an actual Subscription Key, see [Using Subscription Keys](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription)

     ![Programmatic API Key](images/prereqs-apikey.png)